IHE/ITI.Topologies/topologies.md

 ## 6.2 Opportunities To Define and Enhance Standards

-In the process of writing this paper, there were a number of opportunities to improve existing or create new standards that have been identified.
+In the process of writing this white paper, there were a number of opportunities to improve existing or create new standards that have been identified.
 This section outlines those identified opportunities.

 ### 6.2.1 Value-Set for OrganizationAffiliation.code

-The examples in this paper illustrate the use of several codes that would be found within the value set for OrganizationAffiliation.code.
+The examples in this white paper illustrate the use of several codes that would be found within the value set for OrganizationAffiliation.code.
 Today, the mCSD Organization Affiliation Types ValueSet includes only a single code in addition to the base FHIR specification - DocShare-federate.

 We would propose a number of additional codes be added to support the capabilities desired in this white paper.